programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Load several types of data from web archives
 * Associate latitude/longitude points with county names, geography, and FIPS numbers
 * Create a basic choropleth map
-* Reflect on some issues that map-designers need to consider, especially the problem of dealing with non-normal distributions of data
+* Reflect on some issues that map-designers need to consider, especially the problem of dealing with highly skewed data distributions
-* Data to plot data *rates* rather than data *values*
+* Process numeric data to plot *rates* of deaths, rather than *numbers* of deaths ("population normalization")
 * Enhance a Folium map with titles, popup data, and mini-maps.

 The lesson visualizes data from the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database, which is available in this lesson's associated `assets` [folder](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv), hosted on _Programming Historian_'s GitHub repository.
 In 2015, the *Post* started the database, which seeks to document every time an encounter with a police officer ends in the death of the civilian.
 This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in our understanding of how police interact with the people around them.